 The next step is to fill the HDocDocumentFields table.

-This table determines what fields are shown on various tabs of the main HyperDoc document list and what fields are shown on the form used in New Document
+This table determines what fields are shown on various tabs of the main HyperDoc document list and what fields are shown on the form used in New Document, Edit Document and View Document HyperDoc commands.

 which have an integer type and MainTable, which has a Boolean type.